polterguy/polterguy.github.io/magic.lambda/index.md

-Since each slot will be invoked with the node referencing the slot itself as the _"input"_ `Node`, this makes the Hyperlambda evaluator recursive in nature, allowing a slot to evaluate all of its children, after executing its custom logic, etc.
+Since each slot will be invoked with the node referencing the slot itself as the _"input"_ `Node`, this makes the Hyperlambda evaluator recursive in nature, allowing a slot to evaluate all of its children, after executing its custom logic, etc. And yes, before you ask, Hyperlambda has been heavily influenced by LISP.
+In many ways, Hyperlambda _is_ LISP for C#.

-### Extending Hyperlambda
+## Extending Hyperlambda

 To understand the relationship between C# and Hyperlambda, it might be beneficial for you to analyze the following code.
 The following code creates a new `ISlot` for you, implementing the interface found in